Austerby: Mediaeval

+Victorian

-In its early history, Austerby was likely little more than a farmstead situated to the east of Bourne.
-In 1486 it was noted in a Feet of Fines.
-During the railway age, Austerby hosted an inn called the Railway Tavern (however, as the building predates the railway, being built in 1720, it is likely it previously had another name), however it closed in 1901, and has been a private residence since then.
-A ladies' school was opened in 1867, having moved from West Street in Bourne, run by Miss Gilbert.
+The railway from Bourne to Spalding, which opened in 1866, ran through Austerby, where there was a level crossing on the street, as well as a footbridge over the tracks.
+There was a railway gatehouse at the crossing, built circa 1870, with whitewashed walls, and a slate roof.
+Once the railway closed, it became a private residence, and was subsequently modernised.
+During the railway age, Austerby hosted an inn called the Railway Tavern, although as the building predates the railway, being built in some time around 1720, it likely previously operated under another name.
+It was built in provincial Georgian style, double-fronted, and with sash windows, a pan-tiled roof, and with linked outbuildings.
+The inn closed in 1901, and the building has been a private residence since then.

+A ladies' school was opened in 1867 at Austerby House, having moved from West Street in Bourne, run by Miss Gilbert.
 The school stayed open at least until 1905, when its pupils gave a concert at the Corn Exchange.
-In 1884, a substantial fair appears to have taken place, on a field owned by Mr Goodyear, a local farmer, which included swing-boats.
+In 1884, a substantial fair took place in Austerby, on a field owned by Mr Goodyear, a local farmer, which included swing-boats that were hired for the occasion.
+Two houses, 24 and 26, were built in the later Victorian period.

-The railway from Bourne to Spalding ran through Austerby, where there was a level crossing, and a footbridge over the tracks.
+Modern

 The railway was closed in 1959, and the land was subsequently sold off by British Rail in late 1966.
-In 1956, a newly built block of council flats was named Shillaker Court, after the farmhouse it was built on the site of.
-Austerby is also home to the Bourne detachment of the Lincolnshire Army Cadet Force.
+In May 1955, 3 Austerby, a three storey brick and stone house, was set to be demolished.
+In 1956, a newly built block of council flats on the street was named Shillaker Court, after the farmhouse that had previously stood on that site.
+Austerby has been home to the Bourne detachment of the Lincolnshire Army Cadet Force since the early 1970s.
+After having been rebuilt in 2025 at a cost of £600,000, the new building was opened by the Lord-Lieutenant of Lincolnshire Toby Dennis.

+Bourne Austerby is now the name of a local government ward, represented by 3 councillors, with a total population of 8,038 in the 2021 census.